 Consumer Recovery Account

 The California Bureau of Real Estate is the agency within California state government that issues real estate broker and salesperson licenses and public reports to subdividers of California real property.
 The Bureau also has the authority to revoke or suspend a license for violations of the Real Estate Law (Section 10000 et seq., of the Business and Professions Code).
-In addition, the Department administers a victim's fund, known as the Consumer Recovery Account (Recovery Account).
+In addition, the Bureau administers a victim's fund, known as the Consumer Recovery Account (Recovery Account).

 How It Works

 The Consumer Recovery Account became operative on July 1, 1964 and is funded from a portion of the fees paid by licensees.
 It enables a person who has been defrauded or had trust funds converted by a real estate licensee in a transaction requiring that license, and who satisfies specified requirements (California Business and Professions Code Section 10471 et seq.) to recover at least some of his or her actual loss when the licensee has insufficient personal assets to pay for that loss.

 Since its inception in 1964, the number of applications filed and paid from the Consumer Recovery Account has fluctuated.
 More than 4,000 applications have been filed since July 1964 and over 50% of all claims filed have been paid, in full or in part.
 Since 1964, the Bureau has paid over $50,000,000 to members of the public from the Consumer Recovery Account.

 In general, the requirements for payment from the Consumer Recovery Account include obtaining a final civil judgment or arbitration award, or a criminal restitution order against a licensee.
 The judgment, award or order must be based on intentional fraud or conversion of trust funds in connection with a transaction requiring a real estate license.
 The victim must make a reasonable search for the licensee's assets, and, if any, a reasonable effort to collect on the judgment, arbitration award or restitution order from those assets to satisfy the judgment.
 In addition, the victim must name as a defendant and make a reasonable effort to collect from all other parties involved in the transaction that may be liable to and able to pay the victim.